devopsguytm/openliberty-tekton/README.md

 **For OpenShift we need to**
 ----

-* Create Pipeline's trigger_template, trigger_binding & event_listener
+* create Pipeline's trigger_template, trigger_binding & event_listener

 ```
 oc create -f ci-cd-pipeline/tekton-triggers/webhook-event-listener-openshift.yaml -n env-ci
 ```
-* Create a Route for the event_listener service
+* create a Route for the event_listener service
 ```
 oc expose svc/el-liberty-pipeline-listener -n env-ci
 oc get route -n env-ci
 ```
-*  Add this route to out Git WebHook
+*  add this route to out Git WebHook then perfom a push.
+*  new PipelineRun will be triggered automatically and visible in the Pipelines Console from `ci-env` Project

 **For Kubernetes we need to**